Profiles by Class Year

 Gary Anderson, a leader in industry, has stood on the shoulders of giants—that is, his parents, whom he speaks of with fondness and admiration.
 Anderson grew up in Ishpeming on Michigan’s iron range.
 His grandfather was killed in a mining accident, so his father had to quit school at age 15 and go to work in the mines to support the family.
 When his parents started their own family, they worked their hearts out for their children.
 His mother wanted to make sure he had a good education; his father wanted him to have a better life than he had.
 "They never had anything beyond the basics," Anderson recalls, and he’s amazed yet at their . . .

 Mr. Richard O. Anderson, a 1971 civil engineering graduate of Michigan Tech, is President of SOMAT Engineering, Inc., in Taylor, MI.
 After receiving his baccalaureate degree, he continued on and received his M.S. degree in civil engineering from Michigan Tech in 1972, with a specialty in geotechnical engineering.
 Mr. Anderson returned to school after five years of consulting practice and received his M.B.A. from the University of Michigan in 1977.
-In the 24 years following graduation from Tech, his consulting assignments have included over 5000 geotechnical investigations for major commercial and industrial structures throughout the Midwest, nuclear power plants, and a liquefied natural . . .
+In the 24 years following graduation from Tech, his consulting assignments have included over 5000 geotechnical investigations for major commercial and industrial structures throughout the Midwest, nuclear power plants, and a liquefied natural gas plant in . . .

 Retired President and Chief Operating Officer, Hanna Mining Company Chairman and Chief Operating Officer, Iron Ore Company of Canada Robert Anderson earned a BS in Mining Engineering from Michigan Tech and received an Honorary Doctorate of Engineering in 1978.
 He also holds an Honorary Doctorate of Laws from St. Francis Xavier University.
 He began his career with Hanna in 1947 and held many positions before his promotion in 1978 to President and CEO.
 Anderson served during World War II as 1st Lieutenant in the Army Air Force.
 He received the Michigan Tech Board of Trustees Silver Medal in 1971.
 He is a member of the Michigan Tech . . .